Welcome to the first installment of Atmosphere!

 IBM’s Watson is being used to make decisions about cancer care, and their CEO, Ginni Rometty, recently said, “On the future, every decision mankind makes, every decision, is going to be informed by a cognitive system like Watson and, as a result, our lives in this world are going to be better for it.”
 United Healthcare’s Optum division is using similar predictive platforms in healthcare while innovative start-ups like Kyruss are looking to reinvent healthcare with big data.
 Digital transformation is having an impact on industries historically reticent to tackle technology shifts in a big way.

 Of course, Pivotal is adding to the narrative as we continue to publish stories on how we are helping companies make the journey.
-Starting with Andy Zitney’s view into Allstate’s transformation journey, and how he has set out to disrupt the insurance industry.
-As well as companies like Humana, who are making significant strides towards becoming a software-driven company.
+Companies like Humana are making significant strides towards becoming a software-driven company.

 We will wrap up this month with a recap of Pivotal ‘s Rob Mee who presented at the Global ICT Summit in Tokyo, where he talked about software is disrupting industries globally, and how culture plays a big part in the transformation journey.